 Culture Trip has a well-curated list of places to hang in Friedrichshain.

 Go to Mauerpark, Arkonplatz and do the Bearpit karaoke

 If you are in Berlin on a Sunday.

 Mauerpark is located close to station Eberswalder Straße in the north of Berlin.
 There is a festive atmosphere every Sunday where a large fleamarket pops up, along with live bands and food stalls.
-But the best activity is the Bearpit Karaoke that takes place in the stone amphitheater.
+But the best activity is the Bearpit Karaoke that takes place in the stone amphitheatre.
 Thousands of people watch and participate in it and the experience is quite something else.
 More info here.

 In the recent past, Mauerpark has been thought to have become very touristy, so Arkonplatz is a good alternative.
-A small and cozy alternative to Mauerpark, the stalls in the market sell antiques, books and records, furniture, handicraft, clothes, and other vintage stuff.
+A small and cosy alternative to Mauerpark, the stalls in the market sell antiques, books and records, furniture, handicraft, clothes, and other vintage stuff.
 This market is a short walking distance from Mauerpark.

 An additional tip on Berlin: Free Tours by Foot had some great self-walk itinerary.
 Check them out.

 We used Sandeman for a day trip to Potsdam and loved it and not least because we started the tour with warm cups of gluhwein!
 (Gotta love the Germans) No, the tour itself was quite nice.
 I promise.